reneolivo/docker-for-devs/README.md

 # Docker Based Dev Envs

-A presentation about how can developers use Docker to setup their development environment
+A presentation about how can developers use Docker to setup their development environment.

+A sample Django App using docker can be found [here](https://github.com/reneolivo/hello-django-docker).